 McDonaldland Commercials Compilation

 The Marvelous Magical Burger King

 - The Wizard of Fries

-Burger King’s attempt at making a dent in the seeming impenetrable popularity of McDonaldland started off good but fizzled out quickly.
-The characters unfortunately never really caught on and were thought of as cheap knockoffs.
+Burger King’s attempt at making a dent in the seeming impenetrable popularity of McDonaldland started off well but fizzled out quickly.
+Unfortunately, the characters never caught on and were thought of as cheap knockoffs.

 My favorite McDonaldland character was the Marvelous Magical Burger King.
 He had me hooked right from the start since he was the king of burgers and then reeled me in with expertise in magic.

-Somewhere in my parent’s photo archives, there is a picture of me with the Marvelous Magical Burger King.
+Somewhere in my parent’s photo archives is a picture of me with the Marvelous Magical Burger King.
 Next time I come across it, I will scan and post it here.

 One last thing on the Kingdom

 When a member of Burger King’s advertising company used an old Magical Burger King helium tank head as a mask (you can see one in the picture above), a new version of The Burger King was born in 2003.
 This reincarnated Burger King leaned toward the creepy side of things and I loved it.